dayman-3/theleague-coding-challenge/README.md

 However we also want to change it up a bit.
 We want a similar product using typescript and react, as well as some stylistic changes.
 A skeleton of the code has been provided aswell as a set of step by step instructions on how to get started.

+Please create your own git repository to keep track of your work.
-For submission, please create a repository on your preferred platform, then email the repository link.
+For submission, just email the repository link back to us.

+If you have any issues, please email me at dylan@theleagueagency.com.au

+Goodluck!

 ## Setup
 Install all packages using npm